jgarciatorralba/PassValidationAnimation/README.md

-This is an exercise intended only for practising purposes (Git and VanillaJS).
+This is an exercise intended for practising purposes only (Git and VanillaJS).

-Based on the video on Youtube: https://www.youtube.com/watch?v=EdDpBDFFxxw
+Based on the video in Youtube: https://www.youtube.com/watch?v=EdDpBDFFxxw

 All credits to codeSTACKr.